kattcrazy/tuya_unsupported_sensors/README.md

 **Error 1010 (Token Invalid):** Tuya API access tokens expire after approximately 2 hours, and the integration automatically refreshes tokens when this happens.
 If the issue persists, verify your API credentials are correct and create an issue containing your logs.

-**Sensors updating too slowly or rate limit errors:** Tuya API has a limit of 50 requests/second for device properties.
-To avoid exceeding this limit, your update interval (in seconds) should be at least: **Number of devices ÷ 50**.
-For example, with 100 devices, use at least 2 seconds; with 10 devices, 1 second is fine.
-The default 60 seconds supports up to 3000 devices.
+**Sensors updating too slowly or rate limit errors:** Please calculate your minimum update interval using the following equation to avoid rate limiting or running out of api calls.
+99.69 x Number of Devices = Minimum Interval

 ## About
 This is my first ever github repo and my first time making a homeassistant intergration.
 I have tested it on my own setup and it works perfectly!
 Please report an issue if something doesn't work, I'll try my best to fix it.